Article Contents

 Industry Specific

 Wouldn’t it be great to network with individuals who share common interests and experiences?
-That’s exactly why vertical-specific spaces were built.
+That’s exactly why vertical-specific models were built.
 These spaces cater to members who work in a common industry.
 For example, there are coworking spaces specifically built for creative professions.
 These creative types (graphic designers, artists, and videographers) can all work under one roof.
 Keep in mind that these industry-specific spaces can offer a combination of both private and open workspaces.

 Venture/Incubators